jsonify/transcriber/README.md

 - Click "Open" when macOS warns about unidentified developer
 - The app will then launch normally in future

+### ⚠️ Important Installation Notes

+**Always use the proper app bundle**: The app must be installed as `Transcriber.app` (an app bundle) in `/Applications/`, not as a raw executable file.

+- ✅ **Correct**: `/Applications/Transcriber.app/`
+- ❌ **Incorrect**: `/Applications/transcriber` (raw executable)

+If you accidentally install a raw executable file, it will open as a text document instead of launching the application.
+Use the DMG installer to ensure proper installation.

 ### Build from Source

 ```bash